neo4jrb/activegraph/docs/UpgradeGuide.rst

 .. seealso::
   .. raw:: html

-    Check out the ActiveBase source code to learn about some other neat helper methods <a href='https://github.com/neo4jrb/neo4j/blob/master/lib/neo4j/active_base.rb'>ActiveBase has</a>
+    Check out the Base source code to learn about some other neat helper methods <a href='https://github.com/neo4jrb/neo4j/blob/master/lib/neo4j/base.rb'>Base has</a>

 server_db
 ^^^^^^^^^